Createdd/Writing/2021/articles/awsAppAndDomain.md

 Go to the security group of your EC2 cluster and make sure you add (or have added) the corresponding inbound rules to allow for https setting.

 ![](../assets/awsAppAndDomain_2021-03-21-18-41-13.png)
+Screenshot by author

 ## Get certificate

 Navigate to the AWS Certificate Manager

 ![](../assets/awsAppAndDomain_2021-03-21-11-26-37.png)
+Screenshot by author

 Add your domain

 ![](../assets/awsAppAndDomain_2021-03-21-11-28-46.png)
+Screenshot by author

 and fill out the remaining questions as you see fit.

 I chose validation by email.
 After approving this mail you will have succcessfully issued the certificate.

 ![](../assets/awsAppAndDomain_2021-03-21-15-55-32.png)
+Screenshot by author